darktable-org/dtorg/content/blog/2016-05-24-colour-manipulation-with-the-colour-checker-lut-module/2016-05-24-colour-manipulation-with-the-colour-checker-lut-module.md

 picked the iris colour and saturated this tone via the saturation slider.

-as a side note, the flash didn't fire in this image (iso 800) so i needed to stop it up by 2.5ev and the rest is all natural lighting..
+as a side note, the flash didn't fire in this image (iso 800) so i needed to stop it up by 2.5ev and the rest is all natural lighting ...

 @![original](mairi_crop_01.jpg)